The universal factorial Hall-Littlewood $P$- and $Q$-functions

-As an application of our Darondeau-Pragacz formula in complex cobordism, we are able to obtain {\it generating functions} for various universal Schur functions, namely, those for the universal Schur functions of Kempf-Laksov type, the universal Schur $P$- and $Q$-functions, the universal Hall-Littlewood $P$-and $Q$-functions, and their factorial analogues (see Theorems \ref{thm:GFUSFKL}, \ref{thm:GFUSPF}, \ref{thm:GFUSQF}, \ref{thm:GFUHLPQF}, \ref{thm:GFUFHLPF}, \ref{thm:GFUFHLPQF}, \ref{cor:GFUFSPF}, \ref{cor:GFUFSPQF}, and \ref{thm:GFUFSFKL}).
-In particular, by specializing the universal formal group law $F^{MU}$ to the additive one $F^{H}$, we obtain the generating functions for the ordinary Hall-Littlewood $P$- and $Q$-polynomials, thereby generalizing a result due to Macdonald \cite[Chapter III, (2.15)]{Macdonald1995}.
+Using similar, but simpler technique, we can also obtain a generating function for $HQ^{\L}_{\lambda}(\bm{x}_{n}; t|\bm{b})$ (see Theorem \ref{thm:GFUFH-LQ}).
 Here we stress the usefulness of a technique of generating functions.
-In fact, it is easy to derive {\it determinantal formulas} for Schur and Grothendieck polynomials, and {\it Pfaffian formulas} for Schur $Q$- and $K$-theoretic $Q$-polynomials in a simple and uniform way (see \S \S \ref{subsubsec:DeterminatalFormulass_lambdaG_lambda}, \ref{subsubsec:PfaffianFormulasQ(x)GQ(x)}).
-Also we obtain their factorial analogues by completely similar calculations (see \S \S \ref{subsubsec:DeterminantalFormulaFSPFGP}, \ref{subsubsec:PfaffianFormulasFSQPFGQP}).
-We remark that the latter results are obtained only recently in the context of {\it degeneracy loci formulas} for flag bundles by Hudson-Ikeda-Matsumura-Naruse \cite[Theorem 3.13]{HIMN2016(v3)}.
-For further applications of generating functions such as the so-called Pieri rule for $K$-theoretic $P$- and $Q$-polynomials, see Naruse \cite{Naruse2017}.
+For instance, it is easy to derive Pfaffian formulas for factorial $K$-theoretic $Q$-polynomials in a simple and uniform manner (see Theorem \ref{thm:PfaffianFormulaGQ}).
+Moreover, a certain {\it cancellation property} (cf. Pragacz \cite[\S 2]{Pragacz1991}) of the factorial Hall--Littlewood $P$- and $Q$-polynomials can be verified immediately (see Proposition \ref{prop:e-CancellationProperty}).
+For further applications of generating functions such as the so-called Pieri rule for $K$-theoretic $P$- and $Q$-polynomials, see also Naruse \cite{Naruse2017}.